egrivel/vacationblog/README.md

     npm run test

 should run all the client-side tests, using `mocha`, and collect code coverage for the client-side testing using `istanbul`.
+Code coverage is collected in HTML format in the `coverage/lcov-report' folder.

 ## Attributions